brandypoiry/brandypoiry.github.io/resume.md

   <li> 9+ years of leadership experience with spans of 40 people and 5 teams </li>
   <li> Strong practitioner of followership as a leadership discipline, encouraging empowerment and agency among team members </li>
   <li> Passionate about growing people </li>
-  <li> Comfortable working with and influencing technical teams and leaders across the globe ● Adaptable, continuous learner, comfortable with ambiguity </li>
+  <li> Comfortable working with and influencing technical teams and leaders across the globe </li>
+  <li> Adaptable, continuous learner, comfortable with ambiguity </li>
   <li> Data-driven in practice, influence, and results </li>
 </ul>
 <hr>